Overview

 Within the J2SE -- again, this is the platform most people are referring to when they talk about Java software, unless they specifically mention J2EE -- there are a few things to know about version numbers.
 First, the Java language and the J2SE platform share a version number, so to say "Java 1.3" is to say "J2SE 1.3."
 Technically, one is the language and one is the platform, but they move in synchronization.

-Of course the "2" in "J2SE" looks like a version number of sorts, but it mostly confuses the issue of what "version of Java" one is working with or wants.
-The primary version numbering has historically run from Java 1.0 (released in 1996) up through 1.1, 1.2, and 1.3, to the currently dominant Java 1.4; there have been minor upgrades to each platform along the way and so, for instance, many companies are currently using Java 1.4.2.
+The "2" in "J2SE" looked like a version number of sorts, but it mostly confused the issue of what "version of Java" one was working with or wanted.
+The primary version numbering has historically run from Java 1.0 (released in 1996) up through 1.1, 1.2, 1.3, and 1.4; there have been minor upgrades to each platform along the way and so, for instance, many companies are currently using Java 1.4.2.
 As of Java 1.2, Sun defined the three-platform architecture and developed the "Java 2" platform as a brand of sorts.
 Thus -- sadly -- "Java 2" overlaps "Java 1.2," All versions since Java 1.2 have been versions of the "Java 2 Platform."

-Most recently, Java 1.5 was released -- "Tiger" by its code name.
-At this point the version-numbering scheme was also revised, with the aim of making the first digit in the number more meaningful: we'll start talking about version X, not version 1.X.
-So Java 1.5 is also Java 5.0!
-Fantastic.
-Either number is valid, but Sun generally favors 5.0 for the current version (and so does Wintrac).
-Future revisions will just be labeled 6.0, 7.0, etc., with minor upgrades appearing as 5.1, 6.2, and so on.
+Then, Java 1.5 was released, and the version-numbering scheme was also revised, with the aim of making the first digit in the number more meaningful: we'll start talking about version X, not version 1.X.
+So Java 1.5 is also Java 5!
+Fantastic; and 1.6 also equals 6.
+Either number is valid, but Sun generally favors 6 for the current version (and so does Wintrac).
+Future revisions will just be labeled 7, 8, etc., with minor updates appearing as "update N."

 So these three overlapping schemes lay out like this: